A new book offers a behind-the-scenes look at the Event Horizon Telescope collaboration

 No one has ever directly seen a black hole, so scientists still debate the details of what black holes are like.
 A boundary known as an event horizon is thought to exist at the edge of each black hole.
 This border, beyond which nothing can escape (SN: 5/31/14, p.
 16), is what EHT is attempting to image.

-Close to the event horizon, physics becomes utterly strange, with space and time warped by intense gravity.
+Close to the event horizon, physics becomes utterly strange, with space and time warped by the black hole’s huge mass.
 There, Einstein’s general theory of relativity, which describes gravity, clashes with quantum mechanics, the theory of physics on small scales.
 Scientists are still unsure how to reconcile the two theories (see Page 23), but an image of the black hole’s boundary could provide hints.